ArtifactForms/MeshLibCore/README.md

 ## Background / Intension

-This library is a hobby project started around 2015/2016 with the intension to learn more about creating and manipulating geometry in Three-dimensional space.
-I could build up on some small knowledge I gathered through my internship several years before.
-At this time I worked together with university students from the field of product design.
-This was also the time I got in touch with a programming language called 'Processing' for the first time.
-And I was hooked from day one.
-Processing is a language created with the intension to help people to learn programming in a visual context.
-If you are interested to find out more went to [processing.org](https://processing.org).
-But processing is not absolutely necessary, cause the core of the library is decoupled from the processing environment.
-Nevertheless processing provides a convenient way to display constructed meshes through it's rendering pipeline.
-Under the hood processing makes use of _JAVA_, _JAVA2D_ and _OPENGL_.
+This Java library began as a hobby project in 2015/2016.
+I started it to deepen my understanding of creating and manipulating 3D geometry.
+This built upon knowledge I gained from an earlier internship with product design students.
+During that time, I was introduced to the programming language Processing.

+Processing captivated me from the start.
+Designed for visual learners, Processing is a great tool to get started with programming.
+You can learn more at processing.org.
+While Processing isn't strictly necessary, the library's core functionality is independent of the Processing environment.
+However, Processing offers a convenient way to visualize constructed meshes through its rendering pipeline, which leverages JAVA, JAVA2D, and OPENGL.

 ## Status Quo